A HISTORY OF THE BYZANTINE EMPIRE

 However although the new city was supposed to be the capital of the Roman Empire a mixture of Roman and Greek culture held sway.
 Roman laws and administration applied but Greek literature and learning was dominant in the city.

 The city of Rome was captured by a people called the Goths in 410 and the Western Roman Empire ended completely in 476 AD.
-However the Eastern Roman Empire survived for a thousand years afterwards.
-It became the Byzantine Empire.
+However, the Eastern Roman Empire survived for a thousand years afterward.
+We sometimes call it the Byzantine Empire.
+However, the term Byzantine Empire was not invented until the 16th century more than a hundred years after it was conquered by the Ottoman Turks.
+The people of the empire called themselves Romans.

 The Eastern Roman Emperor Theodosius (408-450) decided to strengthen the defenses of Constantinople.
 He built a great wall across the peninsula on which Constantinople was built about a mile across the west of the city's walls.
 The was about 15 feet thick and it was strengthened by nearly 160 towers.